Craig Rogerson

-Craig Rogerson (born 15 July 1965) is an Australian former diver who competed in the 1988 Summer Olympics and in the 1992 Summer Olympics.
+Craig William Rogerson (born 15 July 1965) is an Australian former diver who competed in the 1988 Summer Olympics and in the 1992 Summer Olympics.
 After taking a few years off he returned in the Atlanta 1996 Summer Olympics, ranking 12th in the platform event.
 He is openly gay.

 At the 1986 Commonwealth Games, he won the gold medal in the Men's 10m Platform and the bronze medal in the Men's 3m Springboard.